TobyG74/tiktok-api-dl/README.md

 # Description

-This project uses the Unofficial API from Tiktok.
+Note : `This project uses the API from Tiktok.
+This project is made for educational purposes only.
+This project is not affiliated with Tiktok.
+This project is not intended to harm or damage the Tiktok platform.`

-- Can be used to download videos, images / slides and music from Tiktok
+- This project is made to help users to download videos, images / slides and music from Tiktok.
-- Can be used to view someone's profile from Tiktok
+- This project is also made to help users to view someone's profile from Tiktok.
-- No login or password are required
-- It is recommended to use your own cookies on Tiktok Stalker
+- This project is also made to help users to view comments from a video on Tiktok.

 # How to get Tiktok Cookie